terriann/Simply-Pinterest-WordPress-Plugin/readme.txt

 7. Prevent all images on a specific page or post from being pinned by checking the "Disable Pin it Button" in the admin editor

 == Changelog ==

+= v1.2 =
+- Added option for disabling the count if there are 0 pins detected

 = v1.1 =
 First release version of the plugin in the WordPress Plugin Directory!